MaqaoTeam/MAQAO/index.md

 In order to make MAQAO a convenient tool for researchers, a C API is provided for anyone to build its own module and a scripting langage (Lua) has been embedded and extended to provide quick and easy access to any metric.

 To help industrial partners, MAQAO has been designed to have a very limited list of dependencies, all of them are included in standard Linux server distributions.
-Moreover, static binary releases are made to obtain a quick and worry-free installation.
+Moreover, static binary releases are provided to obtain a quick and worry-free installation.

 ## LProf

+Tested up to one hundred thousands cores.

 See the [LProf](lprof.md) dedicated page for more information.

 ## CQA

+See the [CQA](cqa.md) dedicated page for more information.

 ## OneView

+See the [OneView](oneview.md) dedicated page for more information.

 # Features

+## Architectures

+Currently, MAQAO handles x86 32-bit and 64-bit programs

+## Operating system

+MAQAO has been designed to help the HPC community and as such is heavily focused on platform running scientific computations.
+Right now, it supports Linux applications but can be compiled on both Linux and Windows (only static analyses are operational).

 # Documentation